Looking for a free bell skirt sewing pattern? This simple tutorial will walk you through sewing a cute women’s skirt like this one!

 The Anthro reviews were stellar on this skirt and, although this is a very simplified version, I have to say it is one of the cutest, most flattering skirts I own (especially at this more voluptuous time of my life).

 What with the fitted waist and ample hiding room for your bottom half, I can promise that it would look great on just about any woman.
-Plus it’s a breeze to make.
+Plus it’s a breeze to make, even without a pattern.
 Promise.

 I started by buying 2 yards of upholstery-weight black and white cabana stripe fabric (57” wide) from this Etsy shop.
 Then I bought a yard of 2.5” wide black elastic from this shop.
 I knew I wanted a contrasting zipper in the back but I couldn’t decide on pink or green…I eventually went with an exposed gold one instead.